AP-NORC poll: Politics drive divergent view of US economy

 Overall, 63% of the country says the economy is in poor shape, down somewhat from the 70% who felt that way in May.
 The change was driven by increasingly optimistic Republicans, only 43% of whom described the economy as good a month ago.
 Two-thirds of Republicans, but just 29% of Democrats, expect improvement over the next year.

-Thelma Ross, 78, of Granby, Missouri, believes the economy will recover if President Donald Trump can defeat Democratic challenger Joe Biden, the former vice president.
+Thelma Ross, 78, of Granby, Mo., believes the economy will recover if President Donald Trump can defeat Democratic challenger Joe Biden, the former vice president.

 “I think it’s going to come back, stronger than ever, if we get the right president in,” Ross said.
 “President Trump is a businessman.”